sormy/systemjs-hot-reloader/README.md

 Server side `bs-systemjs-hot-reloader` could track LESS, SCSS, SASS, Stylus dependency tree to reload root module if one of dependencies is changed.

+Avoid using of loaders via `!` because in that case there is no 100% way to convert file name into module name so reloader will have to iterate over all registered modules to find correct module name.
+It is recommended to define loader via `meta` SystemJS config section for files based on their extension.

 The fastest reload is guaranteed when css filename could be 1:1 resolved to module name.
 It works when you have css loading workflow like below: